Cata312514/Pharmacy-Management-System/Submission1/README.md

 4. Code in development by two users

-5.Code changes rolled back to a previous level
+5. Code changes rolled back to a previous level

 6. New version